All-Hands-AI/OpenHands/docs/modules/usage/architecture/runtime.md

      Example: `runtime:od_v0.8.3_ubuntu_tag_22.04`

 2. Build Process:
    - a.
-Convert the base image name to an OD runtime image name.
+Convert the base image name to an OH Runtime image name.
       Example: `ubuntu:22.04` -> `runtime:od_v0.8.3_ubuntu_tag_22.04`
    - b.
 Generate a build context (Dockerfile and OpenHands source code) and calculate its hash.
    - c.
 Check for an existing image with the calculated hash.